gwax/www-gwax/posts/2006/11/i-am-28-united-states-code-section-1332.rst

 by requiring an amount in controversy and by being especially strict on the requirements for diversity.
 Also, attorneys often use you for "forum shopping" and other undesirable behavior.
-But there's no getting around the fact that you're so darned loveable!
+But there's no getting around the fact that you're so darned lovable!
 Your delightful quirkiness entertains friends and law professors alike, and although others may grumble about your eccentricities behind your back, they're always talking about you, so you must be doing something right.
 Let's face it,